A Small Blue Key

 Gently he led her onto the tall bridge that sliced across the gorge and found a good spot at the rail.
 Wind rushed through the chasm and fanned their faces, and they breathed in the moisture of the river and the heady honey scent of melaleuca that sheathed the valley lapping at the cliffs’ feet.
 So ethereal and insignificant was the bridge compared to the colossal vista before them, that it was as if it didn’t even exist and they stood suspended in mid-air.

 High atop a red cliff, a golden griffin spread its wings and cried out a hoarse greeting.
-Gregory heard her gasp and gently put his arm around his grandmother.
+Nikolai heard her gasp and gently put his arm around his grandmother.
 The majestic beast teetered on the edge and took the plunge like a living flame.
 It dived and turned at the last moment, defying gravity with its mighty wings, sliding along the ground and then surging up and up to soar, free and unbound.
+And Nikolai understood and held his grandmother closer.

 Others followed the first, wings spread wide, amber eyes hot with magic.
-The old woman leaned against her grandson and watched as the mountains wept golden tears matching her own.
+The old woman leaned against her grandson and watched as the mountains wept golden tears to match her own.